See why traveling to Antarctica with us should be on your must-do list

 5. Highly experienced ice masters & expedition leaders.
 With the many decades and hundreds of expeditions worth of experience, our ice masters and expedition leaders are able to deliver an unparalleled experience.
 Many staff members have written books about Antarctica.
 And our most veteran expedition leader, Tom Ritchie, helped create the original guidelines for guests visiting Antarctica, adopted verbatim by the Antarctic Treaty in 1991, and still in use today.

 6. The undersea, illuminated.
 We are the only company in Antarctica with an undersea specialist aboard every voyage.
 Our specialist, suited for polar waters, dives to capture video footage in vivid HD.
 Shown on plasma screens in the ship’s lounge, and accompanied by an engaging narrative, this video lets you explore the virtually unknown Antarctic undersea—warm, dry and with a cocktail in hand.
-Explorer and Orion are also each equipped with an ROV (Remotely Operated Vehicle) capable of exploring depths up to 1,000 feet, to film where no diver can go.
+Our polar expedition ships are each equipped with an ROV (Remotely Operated Vehicle) capable of exploring depths up to 1,000 feet, to film where no diver can go.

 7. Mudmaps.
 The Antarctic is not a particularly well-charted place.
 Over the years, our captains have kept detailed soundings, which are routinely filed with the Royal Hydrographic Society to aid other mariners.
 This level of knowledge enables us to confidently and safely take you to the off-the-beaten-path landings for exclusive encounters with Antarctica’s beauty and wildness.